 Paliperidone is 9-hydroxyrisperidone, the active metabolite of risperidone.
 No studies have measured paliperidone in breastmilk after administration of paliperidone.
 However, 9-hydroxyrisperidone has been measured in milk and plasma after administration of risperidone.

 Maternal Levels.
-The manufacturer reports that the average maternal plasma concentration of paliperidone after the maximum dose of 12 mg daily is 45 mcg/L. Using the average milk-to-plasma ratio of 9-hydroxyrisperidone of 0.3 from 3 reports of risperidone use during breastfeeding, the average milk concentration would be expected to be about 14 mcg/L or 2.1 mcg/kg daily.
-An exclusively breastfed infant would receive an average of about 1% of the maternal weight-adjusted dosage with this maternal dosage.
+The manufacturer reports that the average adult plasma concentration of paliperidone after the maximum dose of 12 mg daily is about 37 mcg/L. Using the average milk-to-plasma ratio of 9-hydroxyrisperidone of 0.3 from 3 reports of risperidone use during breastfeeding,[4-6] the average milk concentration would be expected to be about 11 mcg/L or a dose of 1.7 mcg/kg daily.
+An exclusively breastfed infant would receive an average of less than 1% of the maternal weight-adjusted dosage with this maternal dosage.

 Infant Levels.
 In 2 breastfed infants (6 weeks and 3.3 months old) whose mothers were taking 2 mg of risperidone twice daily and 1.5 mg daily in 2 divided doses, respectively, risperidone and 9-hydroxyrisperidone were both undetectable (<1 mcg/L) in the serums of the infants.